gabitodev/noteapp-backend/README.md

 # 📝NoteDEV
 ## A web app to store all your notes in you browser
 This app let you save notes, edit notes, delete notes.
-The notes can be sortered by category to better organization.
+The notes can be sortered by category to better organization, has notifications and the notes are saved in the MongoDB database.

 In order to use the app you have to create a user.

 This is the backend of the app tha serves on heroku using the build folder of the front-end.